pimcore/.github/profile/README.md

 ## Contributing to Pimcore

 As an open-source project, Pimcore thrives on community contributions.
 Whether you're improving documentation, submitting bug fixes, or proposing new features, your contributions are welcome.
 Interested in contributing?

-**Bug fixes:** please create a pull request including a step by step description to reproduce the problem
-**Contribute features:** contact the core-team on our [Gitter channel](https://gitter.im/pimcore/pimcore) before you start developing
+Please check out our [contributing guide](https://github.com/pimcore/pimcore/blob/11.x/CONTRIBUTING.md)

 ## Reporting Security Incidents